lxvm/DeltaRCWA.jl/notebooks/README.md

 pkg> instantiate
 ```

-Now the environment should be activated and starting one of the notebooks can be done with `using Pluto; Pluto.run()` or `using IJulia; notebook()` depending on the type of notebook.
+Now the environment should be activated and starting one of the notebooks can be
+done with `using Pluto; Pluto.run()`.

 Instructions
 - Install [Julia](https://julialang.org/)